Steve-Tech/YAFI/README.md

 ### Windows

-It is possible to run YAFI on Windows using [gvsbuild](https://github.com/wingtk/gvsbuild/) and installing YAFI via pip.
-You will also need to copy `WinRing0x64.dll` and `WinRing0x64.sys` to either the same directory as `python.exe`, or to `C:\Windows\System32`.
+It is possible to run YAFI on Windows using [gvsbuild](https://github.com/wingtk/gvsbuild/) and installing YAFI via pip, but it can be complicated and is therefore not recommended.

 ## Screenshots